Blog

 Audit & Internal Control

-Regulatory compliance remains critical even during a global pandemic.
-While audits are not being conducted in the same way they were a year ago, they continue to take place.
+While audits are not being conducted in the same way they were before the global pandemic, they continue to take place.
 New procedures adopted to deal with the coronavirus outbreak may have the unintended consequence of creating compliance gaps.
 An audit will identify these gaps so that you can address the issue.
+Understanding how the audit process has changed and what you may need to do differently can help your company navigate more smoothly.

 Internal Control: What Processes Will Change?